zethra/servy/README.md

 ## What is servy?

-Well it's a little tiny web server written in rust.
+Well it's a tiny little web server written in rust.
-It's a single binary with only a few flag meant to be analogous to `python -m http.server`
+It's a single binary with only a few flags meant to be analogous to `python -m http.server`

 ### Important Note
 By default servy starts on the ipv6 interface by using the host string `[::1]`